veggiespam/ImageLocationScanner/README.md

 3. make

 That will build the Burp plug-in.
 The ZAP plug-in is not yet in the GitHub repo and needs Eclipse to build.
+There is a big of flux with the ZAP migration to GitHub from GoogleCode.

+# Version Released

+* 0.1 -
+	* Initial release
+	* It works
+* 0.2 -
+	* Added location scanning inside IPTC tags and proprietary Panasonic codes
+	* Added scanning of png and tiff files
+	* Replaced Sanselan with MetaData Extractor and Adobe XMP libraries

 # Random Future Todos